bienvenuushindi/sharingan/README.md

 # 📖 Sharingan <a name="about-project"></a>

->  Create a realtime search box, where users search articles, and then to have analytics that display what users were searching for.
+> A realtime search box, where users search articles, and then the Admin can have analytics that display what users were searching for.

 ## 🛠 Built With <a name="built-with"></a>